cs401-fall2022/lesson23-benjamindavies-png/Retrospective.md

 ## Experience

 Drawing the pictures was fairly easy since I have used Paint 3d quite a bit.
 I had a rough idea for the website in mind, but visualizing it within pictures made it seem more doable and kind of gives me a plan of action.
+This was a very difficult project for me, mainly because I did not understand how to use a database for entries.
+I had my brother help me with some of it because he has experience in Full Stack Development.
+For the main html, I just went with a pretty basic structure.
+I ended up using google firebase as my database because it seemed like the simplest option, and did not involve too much to link my javascript and html code to it.
+In its current form, the website is run via NPM START and it runs on my localhost on my machine.

 ## Known issues or Bugs

-TODO
+I did have issues at first with the image on the blog writing screen, but I removed it because it was not worth spending too much time on.
+Can only be run locally, not available for public use.

 ## Sources used

-TODO
+console.firebase.google.com

+geeksforgeeks.com - firebase tutorial

+w3schools.com -css formatting, js scripts, node.js tutorials